Its simple really: mess causes stress.

 Learn to throw things away

 The last thing you want to do while decluttering is to shove things into cupboards and drawers when you don’t find a purpose for them.
 That is NOT a solution.
-If you haven’t found a purpose for an item in six months, you will never.
+If you haven’t found a purpose for an item in six months, you will most likely never.
 Dump it straight in the dustbin or the donation box.
 Trust us, trashing things away at the start of decluttering is therapeutic.
 Not to mention, opens up spaces too.

 The four kinds of boxes